plotterpeople/plotterpeople.github.io/codeofconduct.md

 # Code of Conduct

-All speakers, sponsors, volunteers and organizers at any Plotter People event are required to abide by the following code of conduct.
+All attendees, speakers, sponsors, volunteers and organizers at any Plotter People event are required to abide by the following code of conduct.
 Organizers will enforce this code throughout the event.

 ## How to Get in Touch